osu-capstone-cs72/cs-applied-plan-portal/README.md

 - A shell to run commands
 - Node.js version at least 12.x
 - Chrome version at least 80.x or Firefox version at least 75.x
+- Access to the Oregon State University network

 ## Installation and Setup